GLF Schools

 Our Vision and Rationale

 At Danetree, our primary aim for Mathematics is to equip children with the skills essential to enhance life opportunities.
-A secure knowledge and understanding of Mathematics will enable children to access and make links to the rest of the curriculum.
-We want children to be able to enjoy and explore the beauty of Mathematics, developing an awe and wonder for this subject which will inspire them to ask questions, make connections and spot patterns.
+A secure knowledge and understanding of Mathematics will enable all children to access and make links to the rest of the curriculum.
+We want children to be able to enjoy and explore the beauty of Mathematics; developing an awe and wonder for this subject which will inspire them to ask questions, make connections and spot patterns.
 Children will learn Mathematics through a ‘Teaching for Mastery’ approach which is underpinned by five ‘Big Ideas’.
 Opportunities will be given for children to apply their learning of concepts to a range of sophisticated reasoning problems where learning becomes more relevant in real life contexts.
-In order to embed learning and master the curriculum, learners are challenged through breadth and depth of concepts.
-Number fluency is a core principle, ensuring that children have solid foundations which are built on year by year.
-We expect children to be able to retrieve prior learning regularly and select the most efficient method to solve a problem.
+In order to embed learning and master the curriculum, learners deepen their thinking through breadth of concepts, however number fluency is also a core principle that is developed through our teaching, ensuring that children have solid foundations which are built on year by year; we expect children to be able to retrieve prior learning regularly and select the most efficient method to solve a problem.
 Through exposure to rich language and the use of stem sentences, we want our learners to reason and explain their mathematical thinking.
 We aim to build resilience in learning by helping our learners to be independent and have strategies to approach unknown problems as well as reflect and learn from mistakes.

 National Curriculum Aims